gapolinario/power-calcurse/README.md

 With `bash addWeeklyTasks.sh`, all tasks written in the `weekly` file are added to the appointments file, `apts`.

+Call it with a start and end date, for instance:

+    bash addWeeklyTasks.sh 2017-11-08 2017-12-12

 ## Remove Weekly Tasks For a Period

 Started